vicjor/TDT4140-Eventify/README.md

 **You can find a short project description [here]()**

-### Motivation
-Our motivation for this project is to fulfill all requirements specified in our project description and from our product owner.

 ### Code style
 All logic is written in Pyhton and we have followed PEP8-standard for all coding.